 The Credit Facility contains customary affirmative and negative covenants, including limitations on indebtedness; limitations on liens; limitations on investments, loans and advances; limitations on mergers, consolidations, sales of assets and acquisitions; limitations on restricted payments; limitations on junior debt restricted payments; limitations on restrictions on subsidiary distributions and negative pledge clauses; and limitations on the holding company of the borrower.
-In addition, the Credit Facility contains two financial covenants requiring maintenance of a total net leverage ratio not to exceed 4.50 to 1.00, with a stepdown to 4.00 to 1.00 on the 18-month anniversary of the closing date of the Business Combination and an interest coverage ratio of at least 1.50 to 1.00, which will be tested beginning with the fiscal quarter ending September 30, 2022.
-Westrock was in compliance with these covenants for the quarter ended September 30, 2022.
+In addition, the Credit Facility contains two financial covenants requiring maintenance of a total net leverage ratio not to exceed 4.50 to 1.00, with a stepdown to 4.00 to 1.00 on the 18-month anniversary of the closing date of the Business Combination and an interest coverage ratio of at least 1.50 to 1.00, which will be tested with the fiscal quarter ending September 30, 2022.